atlemagnussen/yarpOidc/README.md

 ## Why

-Lets say you have a web app on http://192.168.1.101:8000 at your hmoe that you want make more accessible, even outside your home.
+Lets say you have a web app on http://192.168.1.101:8000 at your home that you want make more accessible, even outside your home.

-But it has none/weak protection as in proper authentication.
+But it has none/weak protection/authentication.

 With this setup you can require authentication from any OIDC authority.
-Auhentication will be httpOnly secure cookie which is as good as it gets.
+Auhentication will be httpOnly secure cookie, which is as good as it gets.

 ## Setup